OpenACC/openacc-best-practices-guide/02-Porting.markdown

 Throughout this guide we will use simple applications to demonstrate each step of the acceleration process.
 The first such application will solve the 2D-Laplace equation with the iterative Jacobi solver.
-Iterative methods are a common technique to approximate the solution of elliptic PDE’s, like the 2D-Laplace equation, within some allowable tolerance.
+Iterative methods are a common technique to approximate the solution of elliptic PDEs, like the 2D-Laplace equation, within some allowable tolerance.
 In the case of our example we will perform a simple stencil calculation where each point calculates it value as the mean of its neighbors' values.
 The calculation will